 Kayaks and Beaches of Damai

-Over the next few days, you can relax and take it easy with a stay on the golden beaches of the Damai Peninsular, just North of Sarawak’s capital Kuching.
-You can swim in the South China sea, relax with a book by the pool and simply take it easy.
-During your stay, we’ve included a very easy downstream kayak with a guide on the river.
-You’ll be surrounded by views of limestone rock formations and lush green rainforest.
-Visit a Bidayuh tribe on the way back and have a refreshing swim in the river.
+Over the next few days, you can relax and take it easy with a stay on the golden beaches of the Damai Peninsular – sometimes called Santubong – just north of Sarawak’s capital Kuching.
+You can swim in the South China Sea, relax with a book by the pool and simply take it easy.
+During your stay, we’ve included a gentle downstream kayak with a guide on the river.
+You’ll be surrounded by views of limestone rock formations and lush green rainforest, and can even visit a local Bidayuh tribe.

 Gaya Island Getaway